HL7/bulk-data/input/pagecontent/index.md

 ### Conformance and Publication

-To declare conformance with this IG, a server should include the following URL in its `CapabilityStatement.instantiates`: `http://hl7.org/fhir/uv/bulkdata/CapabilityStatement/bulk-data`.
+To declare conformance with this IG, a server SHOULD include the following URL in its `CapabilityStatement.instantiates`: `http://hl7.org/fhir/uv/bulkdata/CapabilityStatement/bulk-data`.

 The [Bulk Data Access Implementation Guide Resource](ImplementationGuide-hl7.fhir.uv.bulkdata.html) defines the technical details of this publication, including dependencies and publishing parameters.